JAndrassy/UnoWiFiDevEdSerial1/README.md

 Note: In field DETECTED INFO the detected frequency will be half of the real frequency.
 That is why the SpiAutoSet must not be checked.

-### Cheking the firmware
+### Checking the firmware

 1. Return to EspProxy.ino sketch in the IDE
 2. Comment the #define FLASHING line (make Undo or put // at the beginning of the line)
 3. Upload the EspProxy sketch into UnoWiFi.

 Open the Serial Monitor.
-EspProxy sketch resets the Esp and you will see the boot log at 115200 baud.
+EspProxy sketch resets the ESP and you will see the boot log at 115200 baud.
 The strange characters sequence is normal.

 Set the CR/LF setting and send test command 'AT'.
 The ESP should replay with OK.